chrisguest75/turn/README.md

 [DEPLOYMENTS.md](./DEPLOYMENTS.md)
 [RELEASE_NOTES.md](./RELEASE_NOTES.md)

+## When to use it
+1. Building RELEASE_NOTES.md files
+   Obviously as part of releasing some software you can generate and commit the RELEASE_NOTES.md

+1. Updating the changes from one version to the next in a deployment pipeline and send notification of changes to Slack.
+   ** WILL ADD EXAMPLE OF HOW TO INTEGRATE INTO A BUILD AND DEPLOYMENT PIPELINE **

 ## Run latest from dockerhub
 Running the image from DockerHub

 1. Copy the .env.template into your repo root and modify it for your details. e.g. Your REPO_URL=https://github.com/chrisguest75/turn should point to your repo.
 1. Create a user_mapping.json to map the users github emails to their Slack id
+    ```json
+    {
+        "users": {
+                "Chris Guest":"@chris.guest",
+                "Christopher Guest":"@chris.guest",
+                "Elvis Presley":"@elvis",
+        }
+    }
+    ```

 ```sh
 docker run -it --rm -v $(pwd):/repo chrisguest/turn:latest --action=create --type=release --tags  --envfile=./.env